incubyte/incubyte.github.io/content/blog/standup.md

 ##### Not using burndown chart or team board because it is not updated

-If you have some other way you can get the project status then it is okay to not have a board.
+If you have another way to get the project status, then it is okay not to have a board.
 However, having incorrect status for tasks/stories is not a good reason not to have a board.

 Always keep your tasks/stories updated with the latest status as soon as you make progress.